alansrobin/health-care-chat-bot/README.md

 * Run it from app.py
 * install the libraries from requirement.txt
 * * run the project **
-  * Run the project by typing:streamlit
+  * Run the project by typing: streamlit run app.py
-*
+ #
+ the app is now live